-THE application of autonomous bipedal robots in hazardous environments is still limited by the current intelligence of robots.
+The application of autonomous humanoid robots in hazardous environments is still limited by the current intelligence of robots.
 A possible solution to the difficulty is the use of teleoperation.
-For teleoperated bipedal robots, walking is one of the most important and basic tasks.
-Because a bipedal robot is an intrinsically unstable mechanism with many degrees of freedom (DOFs) and is prone to falling while walking, an appropriate combination of automatic balancing control and manual control is important for its teleoperation.
+For teleoperated humanoid robots, walking is one of the most important and basic tasks.
+Because a humanoid robot is an intrinsically unstable mechanism with many degrees of freedom (DOFs) and is prone to falling while walking, an appropriate combination of automatic control and manual control is important for teleoperated bipedal walking.